Below is a list of common questions relating to general Outdoor School Program policies.

 To learn more about ORS 327.390 and outdoor school curriculum, visit our Curriculum webpage.

-No. OSU can only award grants to Oregon School Districts, Education Service Districts (ESD) (“district”), or to the four state-sponsored charter schools.
-Individual schools and local charter schools will need to coordinate activities with their district or ESD.
+No. OSU can only award grants to Oregon School Districts (“district”), Education Service Districts (ESD), or to the four state-sponsored charter schools.
+Individual schools and local charter schools must coordinate activities with their district or ESD.

 No, districts need to request an IGA from OSU at outdoorschool@oregonstate.edu.